-Safetica offers a solution that helps you keep your data safe – from initial (and continuous) discovery of sensitive or other business-critical data in your digital workspace through the efficient dynamic data leak and insider threat protection, to easy integration with other tools and into a multi-domain enterprise environment.
+Safetica offers a solution that helps you keep your data safe – from the initial (and continuous) discovery of sensitive or other business-critical data in your digital workspace through the efficient dynamic data leak and insider threat protection to easy integration with other tools and into multi-domain enterprise environment.

 Finally, Safetica is super easy to implement and integrate.
-And this isn’t just our opinion, but our customers think the same!
-We placed at the top in 2021 Data Loss Prevention Data Quadrant by SoftwareReviews.
-Find out more here.
+And this isn't just our opinion, but our customers think the same!
+We consistently receive badges from G2 and other peer review platforms, where customers provide feedback about the software they use.